platformatic/platformatic/docs/guides/telemetry.md

 Will test this with a Platformatic Composer that proxy requests to a Platformatic Service, which in turn invokes a Platformatic DB Service.
 In this way we show that the telemetry is propagated from the Composer throughout the services and the collected correctly.
-Let's setup all this components:
+Let's setup all these components:

 ### Platformatic DB Service
 Create a folder for DB and cd into it: